 - Prune the plants back in the spring and summer to contain the growth.

 - If you have cold winters, remember to lightly mulch around the plants after the ground freezes.

-- Three to four year old plants need to be divided or replaced because older plants are woody and the leaves less flavorful.
+- Three to four-year-old plants need to be divided or replaced because older plants are woody and the leaves less flavorful.

 - You can propagate from your own cuttings, which is very easy to do.
-Just cut off a few stems, sit them in water until they form roots.
+Just cut off a few stems, and sit them in water until they form roots.
 Then you’re good to plant or give to a friend.